Order of Visit: High Point #42

 Shortly above this spot, I could see a plaque commemorating Mt.
 Marcy’s 100th anniversary as we neared the final climb.
 Then we scrambled up to search the rocks for the brass survey monument.
 The wet conditions made it hard to distinguish anything on the rock’s surface, and we might not have spotted the flat marker, but for the small bits of discoloration around its edges.
 Finally!
 We made it to the summit!

-After scrambling back down to the plaque we’d seen before inset into the boulders, we got a quick break in the clouds and posed for a better photo with the the two of us.
-While the smiles on our faces might hide the adversity of the conditions, the our drenched rain jackets don’t lie!
+After scrambling back down to the plaque we’d seen before inset into the boulders, we got a quick break in the clouds and posed for a better photo with the two of us.
+While the smiles on our faces might hide the adversity of the conditions, our drenched rain jackets don’t lie!

 Knowing that we still had another 3.5 hours of hiking ahead of us, we departed the summit quickly.
 The sooner we got back to the trailhead, the sooner we’d get to change into dry clothes.